Hendrix Greyson: Pulmonary fibrosis and departure

 The storyline culminates in Hendrix's death, as his lung transplant goes wrong and leaves him with hours to live.
 Turland explained that after Hendrix almost loses the opportunity to have the lung transplant, the operation goes ahead and appears to be successful, until his body starts to reject the new lungs.
 Hendrix then spends his last moments with his family, before dying.
 Turland called the scene in which Hendrix says his goodbyes to Mackenzie and the Kennedys, as "really intense".
 He also found the story to be one of the most challenging things he had ever had to film, as it tested his acting skills.
 The episode featuring Hendrix's death was written by long-term scriptwriter Sarah Mayberry.
 She enjoyed writing the episode as it was "all emotion" from start to finish, but she admitted that she "bawled my eyes out for two weeks writing it."

 Turland had decided to leave Neighbours in order to try new roles and pursue work overseas, before the show was cancelled in early 2022.
 Producers decided to kill Hendrix off and Turland told Ellis that he was surprised by the decision, saying "Initially it was a bit of a shock.
 However, the storyline was explained – and while it's sad because Hendrix is such a young guy, it's also quite beautiful as the character comes full circle with his family, and also finds the love of his life with Mackenzie."
-The cancellation also meant that Hendrix's death ended up being the last in the show's history.
 Turland was particularly pleased that the story showed Hendrix changing from a selfish character to one who was appreciative of his family and friends.
 He explained that when Hendrix learns he is dying, he is aware of how loved he is and Turland thought that was what anyone in a similar situation would hope to feel.
 Turland added that his last few weeks on set were also "intense" and he was exhausted by the "rollercoaster of emotions" he had to play as part of Hendrix's storylines.
 He was also hopeful that Hendrix could appear in the final episode of Neighbours as part of a dream sequence.
 Turland did make a brief appearance as Hendrix in the final episode broadcast on 28 July 2022.